digitaldrummerj/digitaldrummerj.me/content/posts/2022/030222-powershell-prompt.md

 }
 ```

 I would suggest that you run the `update` command and install the latest cross platform version.
+Once you get the cross-platform version installed, you need to install the PowerShell modules above and create the profile.

 ## profile ended